AlbanBloorRiley/INS_IEP/Paper/paper.md

 ```
 In this case SysOut will be an array of four spin structures each containing a distinct locally optimal solution.
 It is possible to access information about the convergence of each deflation by using `SysOut.Output`.
 For example by utilising the iterates recorded, stored in `SysOut.Output.Iterates` it is possible to plot a graph of convergence, as can be seen in \autoref{fig:convergence}.
 The Output structure also contains the value of $F$ at the final point, as well as the number of iterations it took to get there.

+A full list of options is provided in the help of INS_IEP.

 ## Example 2 - Chromium(iii) Horseshoes
 The second example concerns antiferro-magnetically coupled
 chromium(III) chains six atoms long [@baker_varying_2011], although different length chains are of interest and can also be modelled.
 Because there are multiple spin centres an electron-electron interaction term is required.
-The spin hamiltonian is a 4096×4096 matrix composed of two Stevens operators and one interaction term, since it is known a priori that each spin centre will have the same value parameters we will pin the parameters here, by setting the initial guess as the same value:
+The spin hamiltonian is a 4096×4096 matrix composed of two Stevens operators and one interaction term, since it is known a priori that each spin centre will have the same value parameters we pin the parameters here, by setting the initial guess as the same value:

 ```matlab
   Sys0.S = [1.5 1.5 1.5 1.5 1.5 1.5];